chewygore9/Soragen1/replit.md

    - Your project notes
    - All prompt data (includes base scene, dialogue, cameos for Style Cycler mode)

+### Save Custom Characters
+1. Enter character names (comma-separated) in the text box
+2. Click "Save to Database" button
+3. Characters are permanently stored in PostgreSQL database
+4. View all saved characters below the save box
+5. Use saved characters in Remix Mode

+### Remix Mode
+1. Click "Remix Mode" button to toggle the remix section
+2. Paste the Sora video link (optional)
+3. Paste the original prompt from the Sora video
+4. Enter new character names (comma-separated) - can use saved characters
+5. Optionally customize: style, lighting, camera, music, mood
+6. Click "Generate Remix" to create a remix prompt
+7. Copy the generated remix prompt to use in Sora
+8. Save/Load Vibe Packs to reuse your favorite style combinations (stored in browser localStorage)

 ## Recent Changes
+- October 30, 2025 (Late Evening): Added Custom Character Database with PostgreSQL for permanent character storage
+- October 30, 2025 (Late Evening): Added Remix Mode to recreate Sora videos with new characters and style settings
+- October 30, 2025 (Late Evening): Added Vibe Pack preset save/load functionality (localStorage)
 - October 30, 2025 (Evening): Added metadata to JSON downloads (creator, timestamp, version, project notes)
 - October 30, 2025 (Evening): Added JSON download feature to save prompts as files
 - October 30, 2025 (PM): Added Style Cycler feature with 5-variant generation